Pancreatitis treaetments

 • Low-fat diet: High-fat foods can stimulate the pancreas to release digestive enzymes, increasing inflammation and symptoms.

-• Small, frequent meals: Eating smaller, more frequent meals can reduce the workload on the pancreas and minimize digestive discomfort.
+• Limit alcohol and caffeine: Alcohol and caffeinated beverages can irritate the pancreas and worsen inflammation. • Small, frequent meals: Eating smaller, more frequent meals can reduce the workload on the pancreas and minimize digestive discomfort.

 • High-fiber foods: Include fruits, vegetables, whole grains, and legumes in the diet to provide fiber and essential nutrients.